Skip to content

 Honorable Mention — The Political and Economic Implications of Brexit on the Island of Ireland

-Posted on October 2017 by admin
+Posted on October 9, 2017 by Caroline Jo Lynch

 This piece appeared in the 2017 Acheson Prize Issue of the Yale Review for International Studies.
 Introduction On June 23rd 2016, Great Britain shocked Eur...